Get the most out of your training, support your workouts with quality nutritional supplements.

 A sensible person once said "everything in moderation", this is a good way to look at pre workouts.
 Pre workouts generally contain the same amount of caffeine as a double or triple shot coffee, and they often have other stimulants which make this effect stronger.
 Having these too often and / or too late in the day can lead to issues like insomnia.
 This really depends on the individual though as some people are heavily affected by a cup of coffee, others happily coffee before bed.
 At Bulk Nutrients we recommend pre workouts in moderation.
 They work best if you don't have them everyday and if one scoop works fine, don't have two for the hell of it!

 The effect of pre workout depends a lot on the stimulant combination.
-Caffeine itself has a half life of 5 hours, however products like The Zone which contain Hordenine and Octopamine can last a little longer.
+Caffeine itself has a half life of 5 hours.
 Dosing also effects this too, a larger dose will take longer to clear from the body.
 Depending on your sensitivity, we usually don't recommend pre workout is used by people who train late in the evenings.

 Pre workouts seem to work best when they are taken 30 - 60 minutes before training starts.
 Again, this differs person to person and is affected by how much food you have eaten.
 A full stomach will slow this absorption down, while having pre workout on an empty stomach will mean it comes on a little faster.